lzwjava/blog-source/original/2025-02-04-basic-electronics-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Basic Electronics - Conversation"
+title: Basic Electronics - Conversation
-audio: true
 ---

 A: Hey, I’ve been hearing a lot about power electronics and its applications.
 Can you break it down for me?